dmora127/tutorial-ospool-minimap/README.md

 * For help with this, see our [Containers Guide](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/).

 🚀 Run Larger Analyses
-* Submit thousands of basecalling or alignment jobs across the OSPool.
+* Submit thousands of mappings or alignment jobs across the OSPool.
 * Explore data staging best practices using the OSDF for large-scale genomics workflows.
 * Consider using workflow managers (e.g., [DAGman](https://portal.osg-htc.org/documentation/htc_workloads/automated_workflows/dagman-workflows/) or [Pegasus](https://portal.osg-htc.org/documentation/htc_workloads/automated_workflows/tutorial-pegasus/)) with HTCondor.